ncruces/go-sqlite3/README.md

 Perfomance of the [`database/sql`](https://pkg.go.dev/database/sql) driver is [competitive](https://github.com/cvilsmeier/go-sqlite-bench) with alternatives.

-The WASM and VFS layers are also tested by running SQLite's [speedtest1](https://github.com/sqlite/sqlite/blob/master/test/speedtest1.c).
+The Wasm and VFS layers are also tested by running SQLite's [speedtest1](https://github.com/sqlite/sqlite/blob/master/test/speedtest1.c).

 ### Alternatives